 TRAVELLING THE WORLD WITH MY CAMERA BACKPACK AND TRIPOD, I SHOOT, PRODUCE, REPORT AND EDIT.
-I'VE MADE SHORT FILMS ON A WIDE RANGE OF SUBJECTS, AS BOTH TELEVISION JOURNALISM AND FOR NGO AND SCIENCE CLIENTS.
+I'VE MADE SHORT FILMS ON A WIDE RANGE OF SUBJECTS, FOR TELEVISION, NEWSPAPERS, AND FOR NGO AND SCIENCE CLIENTS.

 SHarks and Smugglers in Indonesia